 Now to Step 2…

-Step 2: Choosing a Suitable Domain Name
+Choosing a Suitable Domain Name

-Choosing a domain name depends on “why” you’re creating the blog.
+It shouldn’t be that hard though; it boils down to “why” you’re creating the blog.
 If it’s for your business, that’s easy: use your business name as the domain name.

 For instance, if your business name is My Awesome Business, go for myawesomebusiness.com.
 If the .com extension is not available, you can go for .net or .org.

 If you’re creating a portfolio for your writing or graphics design business, use the name of your business or niche as the domain name.
 For instance, if you write for the tech industry, you could choose techwriterforhire.com or simply use your name as in billgates.com.